rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 You should argue for the security considerations you made and document any pitfalls.

+You must include Instructions on how to get the application up and running.
+It should include all required steps for someone that just cloned the repository.
+Including (if applicable) instructions for setting up the database.

+In setup instructions, you can assume the reader knows how to install language runtime required.
+Such as .NET SDK, Python, Node.js and so on.

 ## Hand-in

-### 1st week

-Link to a GitHub repository with a `README.md` containing a description of your security model.

-Including diagrams will be appreciated.
-You can use [draw.io](https://app.diagrams.net/) or some other tool.

-Any graphics must be embedded within the `README.md`.

-I won't be looking at the code at this point.

-### 2nd week

-Here you a link to your final solution.

-You must submit a link to a GitHub repository.
+Link to a GitHub repository.
 The link must include commit hash.
 The commit must include working code.

-In the root of your repository there must be a `README.md` containing:
+The repo must include a `README.md` containing a description of the security model of your product and setup instructions.

 - Instructions to run the application.
 - Screenshots of the product.